3dgeo-heidelberg/4DGeo/docs/index.md

 - The Github Action for deploying the Github Pages doesn't need any further adaptations.
 - The testing data is based on the "4DGeo" name.
 You need to change the image paths containing the "4DGeo" name to your new name.
 - If you also want the documentation to run on your fork, adjust ``site_name``, ``repo_url``, ``site_url`` and the ``Github Pages`` navigation link.

-## Hosting Options

-To **host** this application **on your own**, you can either copy our [Github Action workflow](https://github.com/3dgeo-heidelberg/4DGeo/blob/main/.github/workflows/react-deploy.yml) for deploying it to Github Pages which is favorable in a production or testing environment.
-Or for a quick and simple locally hosted server, you can also use a static web server setup with, for example, the built-in Python library [`http.server`](https://docs.python.org/3/library/http.server.html) and used in our examples notebooks like [here](rockfall_monitoring.ipynb#visualise-the-data-in-the-dashboard).

 ## Documentation